Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/conditional-formatting-as-an-art-engine/README.md

 ## Proof of concept

 The following beach scene was made by yours truly, using various blocks of cells containing RANDBETWEEN functions.
-- A block of cells to represent the _water_, with their colors randomly cycling across a _blue gradient._
+- A block of cells to represent the _water_, with their colors randomly cycling across a _blue gradient_ based on the (invisible) values of their cells.
-- A block of cells to represent the _sun_, with their colors randomly cycling across a _yellow gradient._
+- A block of cells to represent the _sun_, applying a _yellow gradient_ the same as above.
 - A block of cells to represent the _birds_, with CF rules applied such that their top corners would either be highlighted or not, giving the illusion of bird wings appearing and disappearing from sight.

 <img width="400" height="250" alt="Image" src="https://github.com/user-attachments/assets/e96fb603-cc6b-41aa-8b72-773ce140fa53" />